• Skip to primary navigation

 • 4 cloves garlic chopped

-• 1 medium-sized red or white onion sliced
+• 1 red onion medium-sized, sliced

-• 1 small cauliflower head chopped (or 1 frozen cauliflower packet, 500 grams)
+• 1 cauliflower head small, chopped (or 1 frozen cauliflower packet, 500 grams)

 • 1 teaspoon turmeric powder